Tracks - Gladstone Aerial Cableway Track

 The Cableway track runs up the western side of the ridge just below the top in a straight line.
 After 400m you will reach the tensioning pit.
 From this point the track becomes less distinct so just make your way as well as you can on the same bearing you've been walking, till you intercept the golf course.

-The track originally finished up near the tennis courts where apparently the winding motor mounts and tanks can sill be located (not yet found by this explorer).
+The track originally finished up near the tennis courts where the winding motor mounts can sill be located.

 From here the cableway went down Lawton's creek.
 It is unclear whether the track continued to follow the cableway or diverted to Gladstone creek (Gladstone Pass).
 The article reproduced below mentions the use of ladders which could indicate that Lawton's creek might have been used before the way down Gladstone Pass had been found.
 This explorer is currently exploring the possibility of a descent of Lawton's Creek and a number of large bolts and metal brackets have been found both on the ground and still attached to a cliff face.